pokanop/kubedev/docs/setup-1.md

 minikube delete
 ```

-> Keep in mind every time you do this, you'll need to run `helm init` to install Tiller back into the cluster as well.
+> Keep in mind every time you do this, you'll need to run `helm init` to install Tiller back into the cluster as well after starting it again.

 ### Useful kubectl commands